tapis-project/documentation/source/technical/jobs.rst

 There is a close relationship between these macro definitions and the Tapis environment variables just discussed:  Macros that have values assigned are passed as environment variables into application containers.
 This makes macros used during job creation available to applications at runtime.

 Most macro definitions are *ground* definitions because their values do not depend on any other macros.
 On the other hand, *derived* macro definitions can include other macro definitions.
-For example, in `Directory Assignments`_ we that that the default input file directory is constructed with two macro definitions:
+For example, in `Directory Assignments`_ the default input file directory is constructed with two macro definitions:

 ::